yizhang24/anno-logger/README.md

 # Usage
 ## Getting Started
-To ensure Annotation Logger runs when the robot is enabled, call
+To ensure Annotation Logger runs when the robot is enabled, on robot enable call:
 ```java
 LoggingSystem.getInstance().start()
 ```

-on robot enable, call
+on robot disable, call:

 ```java
 LoggingSystem.getInstance.end()
 ```

-on robot disable, and call
+and periodically when enabled call:
 ```java
 LoggingSystem.getInstance().queueLogs();
 ```
-periodically when the robot is enabled.

 ## Logging a class
 Add this line to the constructor of the class you want to log:
 ```java